What Retailers Can Learn From Home Depot’s Mobile App

 Don’t forget all the lessons learned in customer personas and segmentation because the same applies for mobile.
 In order to leverage your app to engage existing customers, make sure the app is actually useful by building a customer profile of the typical power user.

 Home Depot understands their power users very well, and that is reflected in the app experience.
-For the DIY-er, the app offers AR features, measurement tools, local coupons, and workshop schedules.
-For the professional, there’s a dedicated app with real-time information about available stock and in-store pickup that makes downloading the app a time-saving essential.
+For the DIY-er, the app offers AR features, measurement tools, customer chat, local coupons, and workshop schedules.
+For the professional, there’s a dedicated app with real-time information about available stock and in-store pickup that makes downloading the app essential for time-savings.